hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 `"Intern wrote C code using unsafe functions... accidentally pushed to production... could leak our secret recipe."`

 Translation?
-`Somewhere in the binary, there's a buffer overflow â€" most likely caused by using gets() or similar unsafe functions.
+`Somewhere in the binary, there's a buffer overflow - most likely caused by using gets() or similar unsafe functions.
 Perfect for a ret2func exploit.`

 ## Inspecting the Source Code